AMICI-dev/AMICI/README.md

 (for algebraic differential equations).
-AMICI allows the user to read differential equation models specified as [SBML](http://sbml.org/) or [PySB](http://pysb.org/) and automatically compiles such models into Python modules, C++ libraries or Matlab `.mex` simulation files.
+AMICI allows the user to read differential equation models specified as [SBML](http://sbml.org/) or [PySB](http://pysb.org/) and automatically compiles such models into Python modules or C++ libraries.
 The generated model expressions along with the corresponding sensitivity equations are transformed into native C++ code which allows for a significantly faster simulation.

-**NOTE: The MATLAB interface is no longer supported and will be removed soon.**
+**NOTE: The former MATLAB interface has been removed in AMICI 1.0.**

 Beyond forward integration, the compiled simulation file also allows for forward sensitivity analysis, steady state sensitivity analysis and